Xyclade/MachineLearning/Readme.md

     //Find the index of the end of the subject line val subjectIndex = email.indexOf("Subject:")
-    val endOfSubjectIndex = email.substring(subjectIndex).indexOf('\n') + subjectIndex
+    val endOfSubjectIndex = email
+    .substring(subjectIndex)						.indexOf('\n') + subjectIndex

-    //Extract the subject: start of subject + 7 (length of Subject:) until the end of the line. val subject = email
+    //Extract the subject: start of subject + 7
+    // (length of Subject:) until the end of the line. val subject = email
     .substring(subjectIndex + 8, endOfSubjectIndex)
     .trim
     .toLowerCase

-    //Additionally, we check whether the email was a response and remove the 're: ' tag, to make grouping on topic easier: subject.replace("re: ", "")
+    //Additionally, we check whether the email was a response and
+    //remove the 're: ' tag, to make grouping on topic easier: subject.replace("re: ", "")
   }

   def getMessageBodyFromEmail(email: String): String = {

     val firstLineBreak = email.indexOf("\n\n")
-    //Return the message body filtered by only text from a-z and to lower case email.substring(firstLineBreak)
+    //Return the message body filtered by only text
+    //from a-z and to lower case
+    email.substring(firstLineBreak)
     .replace("\n", " ")
     .replaceAll("[^a-zA-Z ]", "")